neo4j/neo4j-python-driver/docs/source/index.rst

 Exceptions Changes
 ==================

-The exceptions in :code:`neo4j.exceptions` have been updated and there is internal exceptions starting with the naming :code:`Bolt` that should be propagated into the exceptions API.
+The exceptions in :code:`neo4j.exceptions` have been updated and there are internal exceptions starting with the naming :code:`Bolt` that should be propagated into the exceptions API.

 URI Scheme Changes
 ==================

-**bolt+routing** have been renamed to **neo4j**.
+**bolt+routing** has been renamed to **neo4j**.

 Class Renaming Changes